zhouer/Sidekick/docs/protocol.md

 *   **`event` (Sidekick -> Hero)**
     *   **Payload:** `never`
     ```typescript
-    // Currently, the Viz module is purely informational and does not send any events
+    // Currently, the Viz component is purely informational and does not send any events
     // back to the Hero based on user interaction within the tree view.
     type VizEventPayload = never;
     ```